 Alright, so this next step is where the magic happens.
 I’ve never worked with glazes before in my life, so this was a total game-changer for me.
 I did a lot of researching and YouTube video-watching to understand what a glaze is and how to use it.

 Glazes come in many different colors, but if you’d like to mix your own custom color (which is what I did), you should get a translucent glazing medium and tint it to your desired color.
 There are really no hard or fast rules – you can choose any colorant you want: universal tinting colorant (shown below), furniture powders, latex or acrylic paint – it’s up to you.
-I used a universal tinting colorant that I bought on eBay.
+I used a universal tinting colorant that I bought on Amazon.

 I poured about 1/2 cup of translucent glaze into a disposable container, then mixed in the tint.
 I started small (1 tsp) and worked my way up until I achieved the color and shade I wanted.
 I started with the burnt umber, and found that the color matched too closely to the stain color; it looked like I was just painting some brown paint on, so I added a teaspoon of raw umber to the mix, which added a cool, dark tone.